 They say it is relatively easy to trick these creatures as they are not as intelligent as you might think.
 A very famous way to protect against them is to place a colander on the doorstep.

 According to popular legends, the kallikantzaroi will spend too much time counting the hols.
 Still, since they cannot count over the number two, they will eventually get distracted and forget about playing a trick in your home!

-Early in the morning, the solemn Great Sanctification of Water takes place across the country, usually by the sea and beside rivers and lakes.
-After an important church service, a priest walks together with hundreds of people towards the edge of the water.
+Early in the morning, the solemn Great Sanctification of Water occurs across the country, usually by the sea and beside rivers and lakes.
+After an important church service, a priest walks together with hundreds of people towards the water’s edge.

 Greek Christmas Food

-Food in Greece is a serious affair, during a Greece Christmas even more!
+Food in Greece is a serious affair, and during a Greek Christmas, even more!
 There are dozens of typical dishes prepared and eaten only during this period.